rajinder-yadav/dm-css/README.md

 Powerful CSS styling made simple, fast and fun!

 __Dyno Might CSS__ (DM-CSS) is a concise CSS Style-Notation layout and design Toolkit.
-It was designed specifically to use simple and memorable Style-Notation that is specified as a "__class__" attribute.
+It is designed specifically to use simple and memorable Style-Notation that is specified as a "__class__" attribute.

 Dyno Might CSS brings consistency to your HTML/JSX coding and allows for quick addtion of CSS styles that are easy to read.